JuneKelly/carpalx-macos/README.md

 ![Plus button](_assets/install-plus-button.png)

-8. (At this point, the Carpalx bundle should have been loaded) Select the Carpalx layout you'd like to add, and click "Add"
+8. (At this point, the Carpalx bundle should have been loaded) Select the Carpalx layout you'd like to add (All layouts in this bundle start with "CX"), and click "Add"

 ![Layout list](_assets/install-layout-list.png)